codeatif/MachineLearningSample-ObjC/README.md

 1. iOS 11 for all features
 2. Xcode 9
+3. Download the Inceptionv3.mlmodel file from the below url and put it inside the Resource folder.

 Usage:

 Run the app and select an image from gallery or camera.
 App uses Inceptionv3.mlmodel (https://docs-assets.developer.apple.com/coreml/models/Inceptionv3.mlmodel) to process image.
-Download the Inceptionv3.mlmodel file from the url and put it inside the project folder.
 Detect the whole face using
 <b>VNDetectFaceRectanglesRequest</b>.

 To detect specific facial landmarks like face contour, eyes, eyebrow, nose, lips with outer lips and others, use: